Obfuscating Stupidity: It's hard to tell what ratio of Roshi is a senile pervert to noble genius martial artist, but it's probably not an even split.

-When You Snatch the Pebble: Goku goes to Karin's Tower to drink the Super Spirit Water, which he hears will make him much stronger.
+When You Snatch the Pebble: Goku goes to Karin's Tower to drink the Super Holy Water, which he hears will make him much stronger.
 Actually getting the bottle of water from Karin, however, is a daunting task because of Karin's swiftness (combined with the high altitude).
 When Goku finally does get the bottle, he is told that it contains just ordinary water—his attempts to take the water were what increased his strength.

 Used again in his training with Mr Popo on Kami's lookout where he must snatch a bell from Popo (along with a variety of other challenges)

 Wax On, Wax Off: Both this and the above trope come back again during the King Kai arc of Goku's training, where he's told to first catch Bubbles, a monkey, and whack Gregory with a mallet.
 Sounds simple enough, considering Goku is an alien with super speed.
 King Kai, however, conveniently forgot to mention that his planet's gravity is 10 times that of Earth, which means even taking a step took tremendous effort on Goku's part, but not for Bubbles or Gregory, who have lived on the planet for so long the latter can fly at subsonic speeds!